e-seoeun/e-seoeun/README.md

 ## What I Do

-Hello, I am a Space Situational Awareness researcher at the Korea Aerospace Research Institute.
+Hello🙋🏻‍♀️ I am a Space Situational Awareness researcher at the Korea Aerospace Research Institute.
 I design RSO association workflows and conduct research related to SDA and STM to support sustainable space operations.
 In addition, I utilize Flight Dynamics Software(FDS) to perform orbit analysis and operational support for domestic satellites.